-While safety is of course a concern for males; females are a lot more vulnerable, especially when we consider crimes/rings which label females in particular as soft targets.
+While safety is of course a concern for males; females are a lot more vulnerable, especially when we consider crimes/rings that label females in particular as soft targets.

 Here at African Overland Tours, a great percentage of our travellers are females, and we frequently get asked questions related to safety in Africa, and their safety on our tours, which is why we’d like to address the subject, answer your questions, offer our advice and hopefully put your mind at ease.
 And men – you can take note too!

-Firstly, Africa is not a scary, crime infested continent like you may have heard.
+Firstly, Africa is not a scary, crime-infested continent like you may have heard.
 Yes, there is extreme poverty which is synonymous with crime; yes there are places which require you to be extra vigilant, and yes there are even some places you ought to stay away from for your own safety.
 However, the chances of you finding yourself in a bad situation is highly unlikely, especially while on one of our overland tours.
-Here’s why:

--Yes, Africa does experience malicious crime too, but this is often confined to certain areas; areas which either experience extreme poverty, or areas ruled by gangs.
-African Overland Tours does not offer tours to these areas, instead our mission is to give travellers the opportunity to see the more raw, real and nature filled areas of the continent – (the Africa you have come to know and love on wildlife documentaries!)
+Yes, Africa does experience malicious crime too, but this is often confined to certain areas; areas that either experience extreme poverty, or areas ruled by gangs.
+African Overland Tours does not offer tours to these areas, instead our mission is to give travellers the opportunity to see the more raw, real and nature-filled areas of the continent – (the Africa you have come to know and love on wildlife documentaries!)

--Travelling in a group especially, is much safer as everyone looks out for one another; and the nature of the most popular crimes in Africa usually target those who are travelling alone, or in smaller groups.
+Travelling in a group especially is much safer as everyone looks out for one another, and the nature of the most popular crimes in Africa usually targets those who are travelling alone, or in smaller groups.

 All in all, Africa is a great place for female travellers, but just like anywhere, it’s important you remain vigilant and stick to the safety guidelines.
 Here are just a few very important considerations that are sure to keep you out of harm’s way: